Gaji Data Architect Yandex di Moscow Metro Area | RUB 2.12M-RUB 9.46M+ | Levels.fyi

-Kompensasi Data Architect in Moscow Metro Area di Yandex berkisar dari RUB 2.12M per year untuk G14 hingga RUB 9.46M per year untuk G18.
-Lihat rincian gaji pokok, saham, dan bonus untuk paket kompensasi total Yandex.
-Terakhir diperbarui: 10/8/2025
+Pampasan Data Architect in Moscow Metro Area di Yandex berkisar dari RUB 2.12M seyear untuk G14 hingga RUB 9.46M seyear untuk G18.
+Lihat pecahan gaji asas, saham, dan bonus untuk pakej jumlah pampasan Yandex.
+Kemaskini terakhir: 10/8/2025

 Saham ()